-This Protocol applies to Members of the Fire Authority and acts a guidance to Independent Persons appointed by the Fire Authority non-elected Independent Members of the Standards Committee.
+This Protocol applies to Members of the Fire Authority and Independent Persons appointed by the Fire Authority.

 2 General Caution

 Treat with extreme caution any offer or gift, favour or hospitality, which is made to you personally.
 Your reputation and that of the Fire Authority can be seriously jeopardised by the inappropriate acceptance by you of a gift or hospitality.